Things to Do

 V&A Museum:

-The most beautiful and varied artefacts, a world leader in art, design and performance.
 Our favourite section at the V&A is the Glass gallery, but a visit to the cafe and the Madejski Gardens is a must.
-Free entry.

 The Design Museum: